armohamed1995/EDA_of-Home-Credit-dataset/README.md

 4. new applicants are getting higher credit amount 534672 (MEDIAN)
 5. 3, 8, 14, 16, 18  docs occur frequently. (applied apriori)

-# Note : as per our understanding of Data two seprate algorithms should be build one for new applicants and other for new applicants.
+# Note : as per our understanding of Data two seperate algorithms should be build one for new applicants and other for new applicants.